haiwera-silk-cd/magento-devdocs/guides/v2.0/comp-mgr/trouble/cman/out-of-memory.md

 Sometimes when you attempt to install or update, you can encounter an error due to your system running out of physical memory.
 We recommend you create a swap file to avoid this error.

 ### Symptom
-When installing or updating the Magento application or components like extensions, themes, or language packages, an error similar to the following displays:
+When installing or updating the Magento application or 组件 like extensions, themes, or language packages, an error similar to the following displays:

-	Could not complete update {"components":[
+	Could not complete update {"组件":[
 	{"name":"magento/module-bundle-sample-data","version":"100.1.0"}
 	]} successfully: proc_open(): fork failed - Cannot allocate memory